schnellp/bicre/README.md

 Bayesian Imputation for Censored Recurrent Events.

+**Authors:** Xin Liu and Patrick M Schnell (maintainer)

+Based on Liu & Schnell, “Bayesian Data Augmentation for Recurrent Events Under Intermittent Assessment in Overlapping Intervals with Applications to EMR Data.” *The Annals of Applied Statistics* (forthcoming, 2025).

 Uses Bayesian data augmentation to fit a proportional hazards Poisson model for recurrent events which are observed as censored event counts within intervals which may overlap.
 A Weibull baseline hazard is used,